-How long does the Claims Assessment process take?
+How long does the Claim Assessment process take?

-From the time you submit your claim, it usually takes between three and six days for claims assessors to review, vote, and determine a claim's outcome.
+From the time you submit your claim, it usually takes between three (3) and six (6) days for claim assessors to review, vote, and determine a claim's outcome.

 What does it mean to delegate my staked NXM?

 When you stake your NXM, you can choose to allow a staking pool manager the ability to allocate and stake your NXM against different cover products.
 You also delegate your voting power for protocol governance to the staking pool manager.

 A staking period is the length of time you choose to lockup your staked NXM in a staking pool of your choosing.

 Learn more in the Staking section.

 Your NXM can be burned to facilitate claim payouts if members who purchased cover from the staking pool file successful claims.